bbroger/palindrome/README.md

 ## Getting started

 ### Prerequisites
-You will need to have node installed and docker as well if you choose to run this in a docker container.
+At minimum you will need to have node installed.
+You will need docker as well if you choose to run this in a docker container.

 ### Getting the source
 ```